-Introduction: The basic premise is that continental crust can not subduct, because of its composition and lower density and because it is to thick.
+Introduction: A basic premise is that continental crust can not subduct, because of its composition and lower density and because it is to thick.
 So when all the oceanic crust between two continents is recycled, subducted, the two impinging continents become involved in a different type of convergent plate boundary.
 Instead the continental crust thickens by a variety of mechanisms, creating major mountain belts.
-The mountains are just the erosional signature of a crustal welt that extends deeper to form a crustal root.
-For every mile of average mountainous elevation over a region, a corresponding root of 5 miles typically exists below.
+The mountains are the upper , eroding portion of a crustal welt that extends deeper to form a crustal root.
+For every mile of average mountainous elevation over a region, a corresponding root of ≈5 miles typically exists below.
 This is influenced by isostasy and the relative density of continental crust versus mantle density.

 Recent work on what are known as rocks with ultra-high pressure (UHP) metamorphic mineral assemblages does question the basic assumption that continental lithosphere can't subduct (e.g. Ducea 2016).

 In this very simplified geologic map from the USGS one can pick out many of the collisional orogens discussed below including the Appalachians, Caledonides, Himalayas, and Urals.
+Also note the blue areas, basins that form on one side of the orogen, such as occur in North America.
+Orogen marginal foreland basins are discussed below.
 Image source: https://commons.wikimedia.org/wiki/File:World_geologic_provinces.jpg ,

-- mark the contact between the two plates, typically where see your first exotic terrane or accretionary wedge material parked next to passive margin sediments.
-Typically a thrust fault contact.
+- mark the contact between the two plates, typically where see your first exotic terrane or accretionary wedge material adjacent to passive margin sediments.
+This contact is typically a thrust fault.

-- marked by melange against continental material in
+- can be marked by melange against continental material in

 - crustal thickening.